Exactly 100 days since the last ball was kicked in earnest, and the English Premier League (EPL) is back, with 22 matches over the following 8 days.

 Tangible trend in Germany

 Before the pandemic, 44% of Bundesliga games ended in a home win, 22% in a draw and 34% in an away win (last season, as a comparison, it was 45% home wins, 24% draws and 31% away wins).

 Since reconvening last month, it has been 21% home wins, 30% draws and 49% away wins.
 Quite the difference.

 There are of course caveats.
 The sample set remains relatively small.
-The fixture list, form, injury and luck can all play a part within games.
+The fixture list, form, injury and luck can all play a part in games.
 And perhaps the peculiarity of an empty stadium can feel more unsettling to the team which is used to playing in it.

 Measuring the extent to which teams are either inspired or conversely overwhelmed by a home crowd is not an exact science.
 But the impact home fans have on referees has certainly been the subject of a vast number of published scientific studies.

 One of the most noteworthy differences between games with fans and without was found to be that referees’ decisions are less likely to favour the home team when the home crowd isn’t there creating a partisan atmosphere.

 For example, away teams are statistically shown fewer yellow cards and penalised for fewer fouls per game when the home crowd is not there.